franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Use with statements in frecuently used field lookups in the HTML.
 - Implement something to show a close look when a image in a chat is clicked (like Whatsapp).
 - Add status complex status creation (like Whatsapp).